lostisland/faraday/.github/CONTRIBUTING.md

 ### Required Checks

-Before pushing your code and opening a PR, we recommend you run the following checks to avoid our CircleCI Workflow to block your contribution.
+Before pushing your code and opening a PR, we recommend you run the following checks to avoid our GitHub Actions Workflow to block your contribution.

 ```bash
 # Run unit tests and check code coverage